 • Direct message campaigns for high-value prospects

-These tactical approaches represent different types of social media marketing and give you specific, actionable ways to implement your broader strategy.
+These approaches represent different types of social media marketing and provide specific ways to implement your broader strategy.
 Mix and match them based on your goals, platforms, and audience preferences to create a tactical plan that delivers results.

 Tips to Optimize Strategy Over Time

-Social marketing strategies require ongoing adaptation as social media evolves rapidly.
-These tips maintain effectiveness without exhausting resources.
+Social marketing strategies need ongoing adaptation as social media evolves.
+These tips maintain effectiveness without depleting resources.

 1. Reuse What Works